 Many communities and local governments are trying to control tobacco advertising aimed at teens.
 The topic has been in the media a lot recently.
 In some states, parents who smoke have trouble getting custody in divorce cases.

-How Can You Reduce Your Family’s Exposure to Secondhand Smoke?
+How Can You Reduce Your Family’s Exposure to Secondhand and Thirdhand Smoke?

-As a parent, you can limit your children's exposure to secondhand smoke.
+As a parent, you can limit your children’s exposure to tobacco smoke.
 To do this, you can quit smoking yourself, if you are a smoker.
-You can also ask guests to not smoke in your house.
-Wherever possible, protect your kids from secondhand smoke.
+You can also ask guests to not smoke in or near your house or car.
+Wherever possible, protect your kids from secondhand and thirdhand smoke.

 Quitting is not easy, but it is possible.
 Stop-smoking programs, counseling and products like nicotine gum or patches can help.
 Your doctor should be able to help you.
 Until you quit, do not smoke around your child, in your home or in your car.

-Choose childcare carefully so that your children will not suffer from the harmful effects of secondhand smoke.
-Remember, children exposed to secondhand smoke may get sick more often.
+Choose childcare carefully so your children will not suffer from the harmful effects of secondhand and thirdhand smoke.
+Remember, children exposed to secondhand and thirdhand smoke may get sick more often.
 Protecting them from exposure is good preventive medicine.
-Your child's health depends on it.
+Your child’s health depends on it.